michaelfromyeg/react-for-people-in-a-hurry/README.md

 ## About 🤔

 This workshop is a 1-hour guide to using React.
-Inspired by [React in an hour or your money back](https://www.youtube.com/watch?v=1PFXBpJjjoc) by Anson Yu and Jacky Zhao, learnings from [Data Science for People in a Hurry](https://github.com/michaelfromyeg/data-science-for-people-in-a-hurry) by yours truly, and [Complete Intro to React, v7](https://frontendmasters.com/courses/complete-react-v7/) by Brian Holt.
+Inspired by [React in an hour or your money back](https://www.youtube.com/watch?v=1PFXBpJjjoc) by Anson Yu and Jacky Zhao, learnings from [Data Science for People in a Hurry](https://github.com/michaelfromyeg/data-science-for-people-in-a-hurry) by yours truly, [the official reactjs.org tutorial](https://reactjs.org/tutorial/tutorial.html) and [Complete Intro to React, v7](https://frontendmasters.com/courses/complete-react-v7/) by Brian Holt.

 ## Getting Started 🏃‍♂️